Pride Month

 Mental Health

-of transgender adults report that they have considered suicide in the last year.
+of LGBTQ+ youth seriously considered attempting suicide in the past year.

 Incarceration

-Transgender women are 13% more likely to be sexually assaulted than male prisoners.
+LGBTQ+ individuals are more likely to be arrested than heterosexual individuals

 Poverty